Cabochon Carving Tools and Techniques

 Nowadays, the most common bits are diamond impregnated steel.
 Get an assortment of shapes and, if at all possible, different grits.
 1,200 or finer is very helpful if you intend to polish the carved areas.
 Traditionally, carvers typically used wooden carving tools.
 These still rank among the best accessories.
 You can also make wooden tools yourself in any shape needed.
 (See our article on optical dish carving for more information).

 The secret to polishing is a good pre-polishing.
 If you have a set of bits in assorted fine grits, then it's fairly simple.
 Keep working with progressively finer grades until you have an adequate polish or pre-polish.
 (If you make your accessories, create several in the same size and shape.
 Charge them with different grits to use for cutting, pre-polishing, and polishing).
 You can't always get matched sets but you can still polish your carvings.

 Cratex wheels are useful pre-polishing tools.
-They consist of silicon carbide in a rubber type matrix.
-They are available in a number of shapes and grit sizes.
+They consist of silicon carbide in a rubber-type matrix.
+You can purchase them in a number of shapes and grit sizes.

 Hard felt brushes come in a variety of shapes.
 They work well with diamond but cut very slow.
-Don’t be afraid to use a coarser grit on felt.
-If 600 doesn’t take out your fine tool marks, try 325.
+Don't be afraid to use a coarser grit on felt.
+If 600 doesn't take out your fine tool marks, try 325.
 Felt has so much give that it will cut slower and with finer scratches than you would expect from the grit size.
 Bristle brushes are relatively new and also cut very slowly.
-They are best reserved for polishing.
+For best use, reserve these for polishing.